-- 1. To obtain a good two-tier scheme, the first hop limit should be set to $\lceil \frac{M}{2} \rceil$ and the second hop limit should be set to M. We have proven that this two-tier scheme has less cost than the once-for-all scheme and is optimal for all the two-tier schemes. - 2.
-To obtain a good three-tier scheme, set the first hop limit to 1, the second hop limit to $\lceil \frac{M+1}{2} \rceil$ and the third hop limit to M. We have proven that this three-tier scheme has even less cost than the optimal two-tier scheme. - 3.
-However, we cannot prove that our three-tier scheme is optimal among all the three-tier schemes.
-We also cannot prove that it leads to higher cost by splitting an n-tier scheme to an (n + 1)-tier scheme.
-However, we conjecture that it is quite probable that any (n+1)-tier scheme will have a larger cost than the n-tier scheme from which it was derived. - 4.
-The scheme that is applied currently in DSR, which is to set the hop limit to 1 for the first attempt and
+- 1. To obtain a good two-ring scheme, the first hop limit should be set to $\lceil \frac{M}{2} \rceil$ and the second hop limit should be set to M. We have proven that this two-ring scheme has less cost than the once-for-all scheme and is optimal for all the two-ring schemes. - 2.
+To obtain a good three-ring scheme, set the first hop limit to 1, the second hop limit to $\lceil \frac{M+1}{2} \rceil$ and the third hop limit to M. We have proven that this three-ring scheme has even less cost than the optimal two-ring scheme. - 3.
+However, we cannot prove that our three-ring scheme is optimal among all the three-ring schemes.
+We also cannot prove that it leads to higher cost by splitting an n-ring scheme to an (n + 1)-ring scheme.
+However, we conjecture that it is quite probable that any (n + 1)-ring scheme will have a larger cost than the n-ring scheme from which it was derived for $n \ge 3$. - 4.
+The scheme that is applied currently in DSR, which is to set the hop limit to 1 for the first attempt and M for the second attempt, can be seen as one of the two-ring schemes.
+Based on our results, we show that this approach leads to the highest cost among all the two-ring schemes.